BoDonkey/tribal-drum-game/Stories/Memories in the Leaves.md

 Wispy's response came not as words but as impressions—a sense of time passing, of cycles completing.
 The owl had been Loren's guide since his awakening as an Autumn Guardian, teaching him the subtle art of preservation and memory.

 Loren checked his journal, reviewing the notes from his latest attunement dream.
-The Ancient Noaidi had been specific about the timing: Memory Seeds could only be planted during the waning moon before the autumn equinox, and they required three full days to mature.
+The Ancient Thaum had been specific about the timing: Memory Seeds could only be planted during the waning moon before the autumn equinox, and they required three full days to mature.
 Once harvested, they would allow him to craft a Memory Vessel—a container that could preserve experiences in their purest form.

 Such an item would be invaluable in his work restoring balance to regions affected by the Fifth Season's chaos.
 Without proper memory, there could be no true healing.